 A ferocious net-rusher with a cannonball serve who dominated mid-century tennis, collecting 21 major titles and becoming perhaps the greatest doubles player of her era.

-Darlene Hard played tennis with a masculine, aggressive style that was ahead of its time.
-In an age of baseline play, she charged the net behind powerful serves and crisp volleys, a tactic that brought her three major singles titles at the French and U.S. Championships.
-But it was in doubles where she built an immortal legacy.
-With a seemingly telepathic sense of court geometry and a fierce competitive will, she won 18 Grand Slam doubles titles with various partners, including a young Billie Jean King.
-Hard was the engine of the U.S. Wightman and Federation Cup teams, known for her clutch performances.
-After an initial retirement in 1963, she staged a remarkable comeback six years later, winning the 1969 US Open women's doubles title at age 33.
-She later coached at Pomona College, imparting her attacking philosophy to new generations.
+Darlene Hard won 18 Grand Slam doubles titles across three decades.
+She played with an aggressive, net-charging style, using powerful serves and crisp volleys to capture three major singles titles at the French and U.S. Championships.
+With partners including a young Billie Jean King, she built a telepathic sense of court geometry.
+Hard was the engine of the U.S. Wightman and Federation Cup teams.
+After an initial retirement in 1963, she staged a comeback, winning the 1969 US Open women's doubles title at age 33.
+She later coached at Pomona College, imparting her attacking philosophy.

 1928–1945